What is the Cassava Value Chain? Complete Guide

 A woman locally processing cassava

-Demand and distribution is rising due to its role in food production and industries like starch processing, biofuels, and animal feed.
+Demand and distribution are rising due to its role in food production and industries like starch processing, biofuels, and animal feed.

 Understanding these factors helps businesses and farmers navigate the cassava value chain and seize trade opportunities.